peterhinch/micropython-micro-gui/README.md

 Methods:
  * `add_button` Adds a button.
 Arguments: as per the `Button` constructor.
  Returns the Button instance.
- * `greyed_out` Optional Boolean argument `val` default `None`.
+ * `greyed_out=None` Optional Boolean argument `val`.
 If `None` returns the current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.
  * `value` Optional argument: a button in the set.
 If supplied, and the button is not currently active, the currency changes to the supplied button and its callback is run.
 Always returns the currently active button.